AguaClara/String-Digester/Summer_2019/Distribution_Designs/converging_strings.md

 - aim the effluent tube of the peristaltic pump such that it drips directly below the knot on the string
 - set the base width by sliding the strings apart the appropriate distance
 - Starting with the strings touching, observe how the water flows.
 Gradually increase the angle between the strings until they don't interact with each other.

+18 loopy yarn strings can fit in 1 cm